talos-vulndev/afl-dyninst/README.md

 Switch -E is used to specify addresses that should force a clean exit when reached.
 This can speed up the fuzzing tremendously.

-Switch -s instructs afl-dyninst to skip the first <number> of basic blocks.
+Switch -s instructs afl-dyninst to skip the first NUMBER of basic blocks.
 Currently, it is used to work around a bug in Dyninst but doubles as an optimization option, as skipping the basic blocks of the initialization routines makes things run faster.
 If the instrumented binary is crashing by itself, try skiping a number of blocks.

 Switch -r allows you to specify a path to the library that is loaded via dlopen() at runtime.
 Instrumented runtime libraries will be